-A number of investment schemes that involve trading in the foreign exchange market used by traders and financial institutions have been deemed by lawmakers to put the stability of the market at risk.
+A number of investment schemes that involve trading in the foreign exchange market, also known as the forex market, used by traders, brokers, and financial institutions have been deemed by lawmakers to put the stability of the market at risk.
 In some cases, these trading schemes are deemed fraudulent, attracting criminal liability for those that use and operate them.

-Foreign Exchange Fraud as an illegal enterprise has been the subject of increasing regulation.
-A number of agencies work in partnership and pool their resources to maintain confidence in, and the stability of, the Foreign Exchange market:
+Forex trading scams as an illegal enterprise has been the subject of increasing regulation.
+A number of agencies work in partnership and pool their resources to maintain confidence in, and the stability of trade in, the Forex market:

 - The Financial Conduct Authority (FCA) is responsible for the regulation of financial services and other types of companies that have an obligation to prevent fraud.

-- The Serious Fraud Office (SFO) is responsible for investigating and prosecuting the most serious allegations of fraud, including foreign exchange fraud.
+- The Serious Fraud Office (SFO) is responsible for investigating and prosecuting the most serious allegations of fraud, including forex trading scams.

-Both of these organisations may work with other agencies, both domestic and international, to prevent abuse of the foreign exchange market.
+Both of these organisations may work with other agencies, both domestic and international, to prevent abuse of the forex market.

 The Powers of the FCA and SFO